Gary Vee's 'Crushing It!'

-Other, more challenging channels would be something like YouTube, Podcasts and even Snapchat.
-These are the kinds of platforms that either require more work and even equipment (like YouTube and Podcasts) or their user base isn’t as interlinked as other platforms (Snapchat for example).
+Other, more challenging channels would be something like YouTube, Podcasts, and even Snapchat.
+These are the kinds of platforms that either requires more work and even equipment (like YouTube and Podcasts) or their user base isn’t as interlinked as other platforms (Snapchat for example).

 I am seeing people crushing it on TikTok while they have a mediocre follower base on Instagram, get on that app now because it will keep rising in popularity most likely!

 The other important thing, put yourself out there and let people discover you.
 The easiest way to do this is by using smart hashtag strategies, DMs, and bycollaborating.
 Let’s take the hashtags for example by applying one of Gary Vee’s famous techniques; you could browse through 5-10 of the most popular hashtags in your niche and simply comment on a few posts each every day.
 Try to leave sincere comments that offer some value and that people can respond to (more than just commenting “WOW!”).
 By doing this, you make people notice you and you can grow your audience pretty quickly if you stay consistent.

 Just try to be genuinely helpful and caring, and keep it mind that techniques like this are a long and tedious process.
 It can also get very time-consuming so you’d have to take that into account BUT that also means that most other people won’t do it and if you do, you will win.

 Now before I end this already pretty long blog post I will say something about native content, as promised.
 Native content simply means that you shouldn’t just recycle your content from one platform and paste it on all the others.
 Instead, you should try to make every single one of your platforms stand out somehow.

 Instagram and Twitter are totally different mediums and they also have different audiences so you should try to tailor your content to them - Instagram is a much more visual-oriented platform whereas Twitter is perfect for quick, bite-sized bits of content.